aws-amplify/amplify-swift/.github/PULL_REQUEST_TEMPLATE.md

 *DataStore checkpoints (check when completed)*

+- PR title should reflect V2, ie. `fix(datastore-v2)`.
+- If applicable, apply the change in V1 and reference the PR here:
 - [ ] Ran AWSDataStorePluginIntegrationTests
 - [ ] Ran AWSDataStorePluginV2Tests
 - [ ] Ran AWSDataStorePluginMultiAuthTests